Definability of henselian valuations by conditions on the value group: Introduction

 \section{Introduction}

 In recent years, the study of definable henselian valuations has received a considerable amount of attention and several definability conditions have been established.
 Early results of this study were related to decidability questions (cf.~e.g.~\cite{robinson2,ax}), whereas a more recent motivation is due to the Shelah--Hasson Conjecture on the classification of NIP fields (cf.~e.g.~\cite{shelah,jahnke,johnson1,dupont,halevi3,halevi2,halevi,krapp2}).
 We refer the reader to \cite{fehm} for a more detailed survey on the definability of henselian valuations.
-While some of these results deal with the existence of non-trivial definable henselian valuations and others consider the quantifier complexity of defining formulas (cf.~\cite[Sections~2~\&~3]{fehm}), in this paper we are interested in the definability of a given henselian valuation with a certain value group.\footnote{There are also conditions for the definability of a given henselian valuation only depending on its residue field (cf.~e.g.~\cite[Proposition~3.1 and Corollaries~3.3~\&~3.8]{jahnke4} and \cite[Theorem~5.3~(3)]{krapp}).
-Such conditions will be the subject of a further publication.}
+While some of these results deal with the existence of non-trivial definable henselian valuations and others consider the quantifier complexity of defining formulas (cf.~\cite[Sections~2~\&~3]{fehm}), in this paper we are interested in the definability of a given henselian valuation with a certain value group.\footnote{There are also conditions for the definability of a given henselian valuation only depending on its residue field (see our \nameref{sec:conlude}).}

 The strongest currently known definability results which only pose conditions on the value group of a given henselian valuation are exhibited in \cite{hong} and \cite{krapp}.
 In the following, we state the results under consideration for this paper and outline how we strengthen these.